 Yes, they are water-based inks.
 We also recommend you recycle the cartridges.

 Heat transfer printers are what you will need if you want to imprint a design.
 Whether it is a design for a T-shirtor other fabrics or even harder surfaces, sublimation printers can do that.

 Many make the mistake of getting an ink printer, thinking that it can imprint designs as effectively as a heat transfer printer can.
 Unfortunately, this mistake is more common than you think, and it can easily be prevented just by identifying the best sublimation printers specially designed for heat transfer.

 Whether you need to print out hundreds of black and white letter documents or poster-type printouts in full color or imprinting designs, you'll need a printer that you can keep for a very long time.
 There is nothing more troublesome than having to replace a printer.

 While standard ink printers can create and transfer designs, no device does this as effectively as the sublimation printers, copiers & fax machines.

 If there is a design that you have in mind that you want to put on a T-shirt, piece of dinnerware, blanket, sheet, or any other kind of surface that allows designs to be heat transferred, you should know what types of printers exist for this.

 If you need a good printer for your home or office and need to replace your old one, you will have no use for a heat transfer printer.
 Instead, you'll want to look for ink printers that can print, scan, copy, or fax.

-While this difference seems obvious, many foolishly believe that an ink printer can do the same kinds of things with regards to transferring designs as heat transfer printers.
+While this difference seems obvious, many foolishly believe that an ink printer can do the same things regarding transferring designs as heat transfer printers.

-This is not true, and it is useful to know the difference between heat transfer printers and ink printers.
+This is not true, and it is helpful to know the difference between heat transfer printers and ink printers.